VisruthSK/lab-4/README.md

 ## Notes

 Memory is limited, so I had to convert the original xlsx data to a csv before reading it in.
 Apparently reading in an xlsx (using `{{readxl}}` at least) was relatively memory intensive, so using a csv is preferred.
+I passed a pre-processed CSV to the dashboard.